cbrown5/predictive-ecological-models/readme.md

 We are using R version >4.0.2 currently for writing this course, so there may be some minor differences if you have a different version.
 We definitely recommend making sure you have version 4 or greater.

 You'll also need to install a few R packages.
 You can install them with this R code in R's console:
-`install.packages(c("tmap", "tidyverse", "terra", "sf", "nlme", "patchwork", "visreg"))` If that doesn't work email us with the error and we'll try to help.
+`install.packages(c("tmap", "tidyverse", "corrplot", "sf", "patchwork", "visreg"))` If that doesn't work email us with the error and we'll try to help.
 Otherwise, see your IT department for help.

-We're using dplyr version 1.0, which was released earlier this year.
-If you have an older version of dplyr the course should still work fine, but there may be some minor differences in the code.
+We'll also show some genAI tools for coding, [set-up information is here](https://www.seascapemodels.org/rstats/2025/02/07/setting-up-vscode-r-cline.html)